Making your option choices in school? Get inspired and pick the future you want

 On small sites you might have full responsibility for the whole project.
 On larger sites you may be in charge of a particular section and report to a senior site manager.

-• discuss plans with architects, surveyors and buyers
+• making plans with architects, surveyors and buyers

-• plan work schedules using project management software
+• planning work schedules using project management software

-• set up temporary offices at the site
+• setting up temporary offices at the site

-• make sure the work meets legal requirements and building regulations
+• making sure work meets legal requirements and building regulations including energy efficiency standards

 You would also be the main point of contact for subcontractors and the public.